-We have granted the underwriters an option to purchase up to an additional shares of our Class A common stock, at the initial public offering price less the underwriting discount.
+We and the selling stockholder have granted the underwriters an option to purchase up to an additional 1,040,000 shares of our Class A common stock, at the initial public offering price less the underwriting discount.

 The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.